 For guys interested in local sedation, we offer this input: IV sedation delivers an easy, comfortable experience.
 Gynecomastia surgery should be a once in a lifetime event—why not sail through it with as little discomfort as possible, giving your plastic surgeon every opportunity to create the chest you’re hoping for?

-Read more about our surgical team and you’ll see how prepared we are to offer our New York male breast reduction patients the utmost in care and results.
+Read more about our surgical team and you’ll see how prepared we are to offer our male breast reduction patients the utmost in care and results.
 Then email us to set up a phone or in-person consultation.